paulleepro/indie2/README.md

 Files are not minified in development and the server global router will serve `bundle.js`.
 All else, gulp will run the minifier and the server will serve `bundle.min.js`.

-Sourcemaps are included in development and staging for readable debugging, but excluded in production.
+Sourcemaps are included in development and staging for readable debugging, but excluded in production..